machaao/machaao-samples/index.rst

 Receiving Messages
 =============================================================================
-What is a Webhook?
+Understanding Webhooks
 -----------------------------------------------------------------------------
 Webhook is a REST endpoint url which denotes your custom functions / callbacks.

 This is the end point which will receive any incoming messages destined for your bot.

-What is a Message Payload?
+Message Payload
 -----------------------------------------------------------------------------
 A message payload is a JSON representation of an incoming message sent by the end user.

-Raw Incoming Message Payload
+Encrypted Incoming Message Payload
 -----------------------------------------------------------------------------
 Below is the JSON representation of the raw incoming message that your webhook will receive encrypted using HS512 Algorithm.